 This second-year research studio will analyze the contemporary city’s daily work-life conditions and consider a re-organisation as a means of manifesting the future city.
 For our purposes, Berlin will play the character of an adaptable and complex protagonist in a turbulent story.
 It is a city that has been transformed by manifold political, social and economic conditions and events.
 As a capital, it has represented competing and multifarious power structures.
 As a cultural centre of both the present and the past, it has demonstrated a wide spectrum of customs and refinement, influenced by travellers, residents, customers, immigrants, and business people.
 With the eastern extension of the European Union in 2006, Berlin’s prominence has only increased, finding itself as a hub between East and West in the centre of Europe.
 Urban intervention will take the form of a new work-life quarter.
 Spaces of work, life, and other programs for a site in Berlin are subjects for alternative outcomes.
 Participants will investigate hybrid, political and institutional centralities of the city in spatial, cultural and economic terms.
 In this context, we can explore radical new forms of workspace architecture for a twenty-first century information economy.

-Staff: Dietmar Leyk
+Studio Coordinator: Dietmar Leyk

 Guest Speakers & Critics: Nicolas de Benoist (Steelcase), Raphael Gielgen (Steelcase), Robert Mokosch (Steelcase)